Adoption Walkthrough

 -

-Adoption fees range from $2200-3200.
+Adoption fees range from $2500-3200.
 The deposit to reserve your pick of the litter is $400.
-Zelle, Paypal, or money order are accepted for deposits.
+Zelle or Paypal are accepted payment methods for deposits.
 Balance is due in cash, in person on pick up day.
 As a fraud prevention policy, cash is the only payment method for your balance.

 All payments are non-refundable, however under certain extreme circumstances, like a family tragedy prior to pick up day, deposits can be transferred for up to one year.